containernetworking/cni/SPEC.md

 #### `GC`: Clean up any stale resources

-The GC comand provides a way for runtimes to specify the expected set of attachments to a network.
+The GC command provides a way for runtimes to specify the expected set of attachments to a network.
 The network plugin may then remove any resources related to attachments that do not exist in this set.

 Resources may, for example, include: